 M.2 defines at least twelve key configurations, but currently only four are well defined and in use: A, B, E, and M. Particular key configurations are implemented by removing 8 pins from the 75-position connector to yield 67 pins.
 Our Socket 1 Type M.2 connector, which is primarily provisioned for WiFi, will support PCIe x1 using an E Key connector.
 Our Socket 2 Type M.2 connector, which is provisioned primarily for SSD expansion, will utilize a B Key connector.

 We find that M.2 SATA SSDs are typically dual-keyed for B and M sockets.
 However, very high performance PCIe SSD drives may only support the M keying option since this is the configuration that supports x4 PCIe.
-These high performance cards will also support NVM Express
+These high performance cards also support NVM Express

 Typical M.2 WiFi configurations are dual-keyed for A and E. Many of these cards are dual function (e.g., support both WiFi and Bluetooth).